Diving at the 2012 Summer Olympics

 The diving competitions at the 2012 Olympic Games in London took place from 29 July to 11 August at the Aquatics Centre within the Olympic Park.
-It was one of four aquatic sports at the Games, along with swimming, water polo and synchronised swimming.
+It was one of five aquatic disciplines at the Games, along with marathon swimming, swimming, synchronised swimming and water polo.

 The 2012 Games featured competitions in eight events (men and women events each of): 3m springboard, synchronised 3m springboard, 10m platform, and synchronised 10m platform.

 The diving featured 136 athletes representing 25 countries.
 All divers must be at least 14 years old on or by 31 December 2012.

 China was the most successful nation, topping the medal table with six golds and ten in total.

 Qualification

 A nation could have no more than 16 divers qualify (up to eight males and eight females) and could enter up to two divers in individual events and one pair in synchronised events.

 For the individual diving events, qualifiers were: